haron-IV/remnote-reminders-plugin/README.md

 - [ ] add typescipt for server side
 - [ ] remove `local-notes.md` afterwards
 - [ ] `core/services` add dev / prod variables for urls
+- [ ] text is not updated
+- [ ] deleted in selection not working | there is no date / time as well sometimes
+- [ ] handle delete then ctrl - z
+- [ ] removing only rem tag should remove reminder
+- [ ] refactorize path `./index` export items
+- [ ] when opening powerup and remove selected items from the list it will not remove items properly

+- [ ] ASK: comments - ask about them in the mr